What is a Flare System?

 The prime objective of a flare system design is safe, effective disposal of gases without compromising appropriate design considerations like:

 - Reliable effective burning to reduce emissions to the permitted level.

 - System hydraulics shall be sufficient to deliver all of the waste gas and auxiliary fuel gas, steam, and air to the flare burner with sufficient exit velocities.
-System pressure cannot exceed maximum allowable operating pressures at any active relief source, vent, or utility supply.
+System pressure cannot exceed the maximum allowable operating pressures at any active relief source, vent, or utility supply.

 - Liquid shall be removed sufficiently to prevent poor combustion, burning liquid droplets, and clogging the flare burner.

 - Air infiltration should be avoided using a proper seal system to avoid internal combustion within the riser and flashback in the flare header.

 - Flame radiation should be controlled within admitted limits to avoid nearby property damage or personnel injury.

 - A smoke suppression system, if required, should ensure Zero smoke operation.

 - Flare gas recovery system feasibility to be assessed to enhance plant efficiency and eliminate flaring incidents.